 - (1) in altitude (skid height above ground) 10..430 feet and velocity about 0 knots (hovering); - (2) in altitude (skid height above ground) about 100 feet and velocity below 50 knots; - (3) in altitude (skid height above ground) below 15 feet and velocity above 60 knots; - b) From conditions of low airspeed and low altitude, the deceleration capability is limited, and caution should be used to avoid striking the ground with the tail rotor.
 Initial collective reduction will vary after an engine malfunction dependent upon the altitude and airspeed at the time of the occurrence.
 For example, collective pitch may not need to be decreased when an engine failure occurs at a hover in ground effect; whereas, during cruise flight conditions, altitude and airspeed are sufficient for a significant reduction in collective pitch, thereby, allowing rotor rpm to be maintained in the safe operating range during autorotational descent.
-At high gross weights, the rotor may tend to overspeed and require collective pitch should never be applied to reduce rpm below normal limits for extending glide distance because of the reduction in rpm available for use during autorotational landing.
+At high gross weights, the rotor may tend to overspeed and require collective pitch application to maintain the rpm below the upper limit.
+Collective pitch should never be applied to reduce rpm below normal limits for extending glide distance because of the reduction in rpm available for use during autorotational landing.

-11.1.3.
+12.1.3.
 Engine Restart - During Flight